Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 The fund data in this article is sourced from the Movingto Funds database, which tracks every CMVM-registered Portugal Golden Visa-eligible investment fund.
 Each fund profile is compiled from official CMVM regulatory filings, fund prospectuses, key investor information documents, and direct communications with fund managers.
 US investor eligibility is verified through written confirmation from the fund manager and is reviewed at least quarterly.
 "Confirmed US-eligible" means the fund manager has provided written confirmation of their willingness to accept US persons as subscribers; it does not constitute confirmation of PFIC reporting capability, which must be verified separately as described in Section 3.

-PFIC, QEF, and FATCA information is based on the relevant sections of the US Internal Revenue Code (§1291–§1298 for PFIC; §1471–§1474 for FATCA) and the IRS instructions for Form 8621.
+PFIC, QEF, and FATCA information is based on the relevant sections of the US Internal Revenue Code, including 26 USC §1291, 26 USC §1297, Treasury rules including 26 CFR §1.1295-1, and IRS guidance for Form 8621, Form 8938 and FBAR.
 Tax treatment examples are illustrative and should not be relied upon for any specific tax planning decision; consult a qualified US cross-border tax advisor before making any investment.

-Cost estimates are based on Movingto's internal data from 2,500+ Golden Visa applications, supplemented by published fee schedules from Portuguese immigration law firms, US cross-border tax practices, and currency exchange providers.
+Cost estimates are supplemented by published fee schedules from Portuguese immigration law firms, US cross-border tax practices, and currency exchange providers.

 Frequently Asked Questions